-King Bagid (roughly translated to ‘betrayable’ in Hebrew), in the poem recited at the Dark Ones’ banquet, who slept with his soldier’s wife; his name was translated as Roythebrune (from the Icelandic rauðbrúnnnote The <au> is read like the German <eu> and the <ð> is read like the English <th> as in ‘this’, ‘red-brown’), whose complexion was copper.
+King Bagid (roughly translated to ‘betrayable’ in Hebrew), in the poem recited at the Dark Ones’ banquet, who slept with his soldier’s wife; his name was translated as Roythebrune (from the Icelandic rauðbrúnnnote The <au> is read like the German <eu> and the <ð> is read like the English <th> as in ‘this’, ‘red-brown’), a ‘man of copper’.

 In the English translation, Cleareye Fullmoonnight’s father, Kuningas, the Ciaró Crown Princess’ consort, whose name derives from Proto-Germanic *kuningaz, ‘king’.
 The Hebrew version names him Konigs, although the orthography is unclear, and the translator seized this opportunity to be creative.

 Meanwhile Scene: Chapter I, in which a Moondaughter prepares for a Moonfolk ceremony, happens at the same time ‘Hat Lad’ first contacts Lu.

 Million-to-One Chance: One of the ways to become a Lavrice, one has be inside the Kingdom of Myles, inside a perfect circle, and have a beam of moonlight shine on you at a 90° angle (which is what happened to Cleareye).